 The Clark offers between ten and sixteen Clark Fellowships each year, ranging in duration from one to ten months.
 National and international scholars, critics, and museum professionals are welcome to propose projects that extend and enhance the understanding of the visual arts and their role in culture.

 Stipends are dependent on salary and sabbatical replacement needs.
-Housing in the Institute's Scholars' Residence, located across the street from the Clark, is also provided.
+Housing in the Clark's Scholars' Residence, located across the street from the campus, is also provided.

 , its libraries, and its art museum.
 The Massachusetts Museum of Contemporary Art